Healthy Homes Assessment Pakowhai

 Draught Stopping Pakowhai

-If you are able to feel external air entering or a clear draught from a hole or gap and you can feel it, it’s likely to be a gap or hole which needs sealing in the way you can.
-Cracks or gaps with large gaps must be fixed permanently.
-Gaps greater than 3mm that let air into or out of your home require seals.
-For example, if an open fireplace isn’t used it may cause draughts and must be sealed off.
-Property managers and landlords are responsible for making sure such draughts are eliminated whenever possible.
+If you can feel external air coming in or the sound of a clear draught emanating from a hole or gap or crack, then it’s probably a gap or hole which requirements sealing in some way.
+Large gaps and cracks should be permanently stopped.
+Any gaps greater than 3mm that let air in or out from your house need sealing.
+For example, if an open fireplace isn’t used it could cause draughts, and should be sealed off.
+Property managers and landlords are responsible for making sure that these draughts are stopped as far as possible.

 draught stopping building inspections